aappddeevv/loader/README.md

 ```
 Once you have specified this project as a dependency
 you need to:
-1 Create your main program
+* Create your main program
-2 Create your command line options.
+* Create your command line options.
 There are some
-available to you using the program.parser value.
+options available to you using the program.parser value.
-3 Develop your mappings (see below)
+* Develop your mappings (see below).
-4 Call the program.runloader function providing
+* Call the `program.runloader(..)` function providing
 your command line parser (derived from (2)), the
+default configuration derived from `org.im.loader.Config`
-default configuration with your list of mappings
-and the command line arguments.
+with your list of mappings and the command arguments
+from your main class.

 That's it!